-The orthopaedic resident must demonstrate the ability to investigate and evaluate his/her care of intensive care patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and life-long learning
+The orthopaedic resident must demonstrate the ability to investigate and evaluate his/her care of general surgical patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and life-long learning

-- Identify strengths, deficiencies, and limits in one's knowledge and expertise - Set learning and improvement goals - Identify and perform appropriate learning activities - Systematically analyze practice using quality improvement methods, and implement changes with the goal of practice improvement - Locate, appraise, and assimilate evidence from scientific studies related to their patients' health problems. - Use information technology to optimize learning - Participate in the education of patients, families, students, residents and other health professionals - Apply knowledge of study designs and statistical methods to the appraisal of clinical studies and other information on diagnostic and therapeutic effectiveness - Develop a learning plan based on organized feedback and assessments with assistance from program leadership - Demonstrate use of published review articles and guidelines, and can formulate a searchable question for a clinical issue. - Categorize and rank study design, critically appraise individual studies, and identify threats to study validity. - Demonstrate the ability to select evidenced-based information to improve patient care. - Understand the need for organized, individual, and team-based approaches to quality improvement. - Participates in individual or team-based organized quality improvement activities. - Complete the personal learning project in the practice based learning and improvement curriculum for the rotation.
+- Identify strengths, deficiencies, and limits in one's knowledge and expertise - Set learning and improvement goals - Identify and perform appropriate learning activities - Systematically analyze practice using quality improvement methods, and implement changes with the goal of practice improvement - Locate, appraise, and assimilate evidence from scientific studies related to their patients' health problems. - Use information technology to optimize learning - Participate in the education of patients, families, students, residents and other health professionals - Apply knowledge of study designs and statistical methods to the appraisal of clinical studies and other information on diagnostic and therapeutic effectiveness - Develops a learning plan based on organized feedback and assessments with assistance from program leadership. - Self-assessment and learning plan demonstrate a balanced and accurate assessment of competence and awareness of areas for continued improvement. - Demonstrate use of published review articles and guidelines, and can formulate a searchable question for a clinical issues. - Can categorize and rank study design, critically appraise individual studies, and identify threats to study validity. - Demonstrates the ability to select evidence-based information to improve patient care. - Understands the needs for organized, individual, and team-based approaches to quality improvement. - Participates in individual or team-based organized quality improvement activities. - Complete the personal learning project in the practice based learning and improvement curriculum for the rotation.